Ishita95-harvad/International-Report-on-AI-in-Fraud-Detection-and-Anti-Money-Laundering-AML-/README.md

 Workflow and Real-World Analysis: AI in Fraud Detection and Anti-Money Laundering (AML) This section outlines a step-by-step workflow for implementing AI in fraud detection and AML, followed by a real-world case study to illustrate its application.

-Workflow: AI in Fraud Detection and AML
+Workflow: Artificial Intelligence in Fraud Detection and Anti-Money Laundering

 Step 1: Define Objectives
 Fraud Detection: Identify and prevent unauthorized or fraudulent transactions.